psm7177/SmartFarm/README.md

 # SmartFarm
 Automated farm

-System manages Greenhouse, Doghouse or Barn.
+System manages facilities such as Greenhouse or Barn.

 base on raspberrypi